USEPA/AMET/docs/AMET_Users_Guide_v1.md

 To determine which networks are included in the aqExample project:

 > mysql&gt; select distinct network from aqExample;

+Note: It is wise for users to understand simple queries like this or to download an interactive MySQL database tool as a means to look at the database, table structure and even sample data therein in the case of problems.

 <a id="Project_Creation"></a>
 6. Project Creation and Database Population